Building Medical Clinic - Nepal - Nepal

 - Personal Travel Insurance

 You do not need to be super-fit for this trip as it is focussed more on social interaction and team work than physical exertion.
 Having said that, you will enjoy the trip all the more if you are in good physical shape having exercised regularly and eaten nutritiously over at least the 6 months leading up to the trip.
+Some of the hills are steep and there are quite a lot of them!
+You will carry a small rucksack containing things you will need for the day, but we have porters to help with the main luggage and medical supplies.
+The whole thing is great fun and the Sherpas are such sociable people that even with a language barrier there’s rarely a problem.

 You do need to be in good health as we will spend some time in locations that are many hours from professional medical care.
 Any pre-existing medical or dental conditions should be fully appraised by a doctor and their nature fully disclosed to your insurer and to ourselves.